Making the Case for The Bikepacking Journal

 - Printing The Bikepacking Journal on an offset press using an experienced, world-class printer in Berlin, with the highest quality and most environmentally friendly materials we can afford.
 Really, no expense is spared in the printing process.

-- Shipping two issues to you, no matter where you live – yes, for the same price, whether you’re in New York or Nairobi!
+- Shipping two issues to you, no matter where you live–yes, for the same price, whether you’re in New York or Nairobi!

-- Paying 30-40 freelance writers and photographers (with the goal of being able to pay the highly competitive rates that they deserve) for their contributions to The Bikepacking Journal.
+- Paying 30-40 freelance writers and photographers (with the goal of being able to pay the highly competitive rates they deserve) for their contributions to The Bikepacking Journal.

 - Offsetting operating costs of the site, including the crazy amount of bandwidth we go through and paying a developer to help on the back end.